 But, is it?
 Yes, for us, but maybe not for the birds whose cheery-sounding songs are disguising a struggle.
-Birds are compelled to sing in the spring—the changing season tells them it’s time to mate—but, otherwise, all may not be well.
+You see, birds are compelled to sing in the spring—the changing season tells them it’s time to mate—but, otherwise, all may not be well.
 Here’s why.

 Then fall and winter come.
 Insects die or hibernate, and plants go dormant.
-Seeds get buried under ice and snow or wash away in storms.
-Or hidden under leaf litter that makes them moldy and inedible.
-What remains is consumed by birds and numerous other wildlife through the winter.
-Competition for food gets stiffer as the season wears on.
+Many seeds get buried under ice and snow, wash away in storms, or get buried in moist leaf litter that makes them moldy and inedible.
+What remains is devoured by birds and other wildlife through the winter.
+Competition for food gets stiffer and stiffer as the season wears on.
 Summer’s trove of food shrinks more with each passing day.

 Freezing temps and hunger, a deadly combination

 By spring, last year’s food is nearly gone.
-The new season’s crops are at an early stage, and insects are still scarce.
+The new season’s crops are just starting to grow, and insects are still scarce, too.
 What’s a hungry bird to do?
-Struggle on through hardscrabble days until more food is available.
+It can’t do anything but struggle on through spring’s hardscrabble days until more food is available.

 How we can help

-Surveys show that half the households in the United States feed wild birds.
-If you’re not one of them, it’s easy to join in, and it so happens that spring is a perfect time to get started.
+Fifty-two million people in the United States feed wild birds.1 If you aren’t one of them, it’s easy to join in—and it so happens that spring is a perfect time to get started.

 Feeding birds can be as simple as scattering some birdseed on the ground.
 It’s available at most large grocery stores, but check the label before buying.
-Many inexpensive mixed-seed packages they offer contain large quantities of worthless seeds most birds won’t eat, even when they’re famished.
-Your local feed-and-seed stores will have the most extensive variety of their preferred foods.
+That’s because many inexpensive mixed-seed packages they offer contain large quantities of worthless seeds most birds won’t eat, even when they’re famished.
+Your local feed-and-seed stores will have the widest variety of their preferred foods.

 You’ll also want to provide the right kind of seeds for the birds in your area.
-If you’re not sure, then offer them the two types eaten by most birds: black oil sunflower seeds (in or out of the shell) and white millet.
-Suet, too, is a favorite high-protein food of many species.
-This page has a list of seeds preferred by different kinds of birds.
+If you’re not sure, offer them the two types eaten by most birds: black oil sunflower seeds (in or out of the shell) and white millet.
+Many birds like shelled or unshelled peanuts, too.
+Suet is another favorite high-protein food.
+This page provides some guidance for you.

-It’s good to use a bird feeder because it keeps food drier and more sanitary.
+Putting the seed in a bird feeder is preferable because it keeps food drier and more sanitary.
 The kind of feeder is important, with several things to consider.
-Some birds feed on the ground, others need a tubular feeder with small ports.
+Some birds feed only on the ground, and others will use a tubular feeder with small ports or a hanging-platform type.
 The size of the perch matters, too.
-So read this page for guidance.
+So read this page for more information on that.

-If you’re interested in identifying the birds visiting your new feeders, get a useful field guide.
+If you’re interested in identifying the birds visiting your new feeders, get a helpful field guide.
 Local bookstores and internet booksellers have a wide variety, including some specifically for your area or state.
-A pair of binoculars can be fun (inexpensive will do).
+A pair of binoculars can be useful (inexpensive will do) for identifying birds.

 Moving water delights birds